 If respondents stated income from employment as net, then the net income showed a significant tendency to be undervalued.
 This situation could arise when the employer deducts a certain amount from wages of the employee (e.g. alimonies or pension schemes contributions).
 This undervaluation was adequately compensated for.
 The compensation was based on other information used for computation of the gross amount.
-The level of gross income from employment was compared with the statistics of average wages broken down into sectors of activity and, for those who were revisited and who stayed in their former jobs, with the data obtained for 2009 (Living Conditions 2010).
+The level of gross income from employment was compared with the statistics of average wages broken down into sectors of activity and, for those who were revisited and who stayed in their former jobs, with the data obtained for 2010 (Living Conditions 2011).
 The undervaluation of gross income was not as significant as in the case of net income.
 In some cases gross income was reported as net.
 In the clear cases appropriate corrections were applied.
 In the case of income from self-employment, there was no need for corrections.

 In the case of social benefits for which there is legal entitlement (parental leave, child birth benefit, death grant provided to families of the deceased, to some extent also maternity leave), a check on their receipt by eligible households was applied and amounts provided were corrected according to the amounts set by the legislation.
-With old age benefits (pensions from the social security system) the tendency to underestimation is negligible but as there were falls in this kind of income without any outward reason, the amounts were corrected according to the last year's values.
+With old age benefits

+(pensions from the social security system) the tendency to underestimation is negligible but as there were falls in this kind of income without any outward reason, the amounts were corrected according to the last year's values.
+In addition, the pension valorization as of 1 January 2011 was taken into account.

-It was not possible to correct the underestimation of sickness benefits (omissions related to short-term illnesses could not be identified in the existing data), means-tested social benefits whose claims depend on the previous income (prior to the income reference period), capital income, and non-monetary income generated by own-consumption.
+It was not possible to correct the underestimation of sickness benefits (omissions related to short-term illnesses could not be identified in the existing data), means-tested social benefits whose claims depend on the previous income (prior to the income reference period), capital income, or income in kind and inter-household transfers.

 The comparison of the aggregated income from this survey with the household sector aggregates of the national accounts (even after subtraction of items which are not covered by household income surveys) is problematic.
 Concerning its aggregated value the income obtained by direct questioning in households will always be lower.
-More important fact for evaluation of their credibility is that the trend in the development of household income is in accordance with the trends in the national accounts.
-From this viewpoint, the presented results of Living Conditions 2011 are reliable and, as to their time series, consistent.
+More important fact for evaluation of their credibility is that the trend in the development of household income follows trends in the national accounts.
+From this viewpoint, the presented results of Living Conditions 2012 are reliable and, as to their time series, consistent.
 They are fully comparable with similar statistics produced in the EU states.